petros-d/docs/docs/cli-release-notes.md

 Release date: July 31, 2021

-- Bugfix: Fixed an issue where users could not push DAGs to Deployments on Astronomer via the CLI.
+- Bug Fix: Fixed an issue where users could not push DAGs to Deployments on Astronomer via the CLI.

 ## v0.2.6-beta